 - That tool should fulfill all the requirements of the test cases in your project.

 - The selected tool should be under budget.

 - Test scripts can be easily debugged and it supports features like different environment support and browser support, etc.

 - Supports image testing if required in the project

 - Supports database testing if required in the project.

-Some of the tools which are used in automation testing are as follows:
+Some of the tools which are used are as follows: